alberthli/alberthli.github.io/_pages/other_projects.md

 <p align="center">
   <img src="http://alberthli.github.io/files/other_projects/safe_carry/load_path.png" />
 </p>
-<p style="text-align: center; font-size: 16px"><i>The full trajectory with obstacles and some close-ups of evasive action.
+<p style="text-align: center; font-size: 16px"><i>The full trajectory with obstacles and some close-ups of evasive action in a 4-agent team.
+Each agent has detection lasers and a restricted field of view.
 Lasers that did not detect obstacles are not shown for improved clarity.</i></p>

 </div>
 </details>